"Finish Testing a Build" (aka Un-Obsolete) and "Retest entire build"

 And scripts don't need shell access - just as not everyong using osc rebuildpac requires shell access on OBS.
 Adam maintains a nice pair of python bindings

-#7 Updated by oholecek about 4 years ago
+#7 Updated by oholecek over 4 years ago

 - % Done changed from 0 to 50